ianczm/COMP2042_CW_hcyic1/README.md

 - More bricks hit with the same ball gains more score based on a multiplier
 - Multiplier is a function of a logarithmic curve to prevent exceedingly high scores
 - Multiplier is reset each time the ball is lost

+#### Info Screen Pop-up

+- Upon pressing the Info button in the main menu, a window will pop-up
+- This will display a fully formatted HTML window that shows key bindings, the scoring system and win conditions